wattsjmichael/worlds-documentation/README.md

 After submitting your PR, project maintainers will review your contribution.

-1. Maintainers of the original repository will review your changes.
+1. Maintainers of the MHCP competition repository will review your changes.
 They may ask questions, request modifications, or suggest improvements directly on the PR page using comments and review tools.
 2. Monitor your PR for feedback.
 You will typically receive notifications from GitHub.
 3. If changes are requested, address the feedback by making further edits and commits to your branch **in your forked repository**.
 New commits pushed to that branch in your fork will automatically update the existing Pull Request.